remka/tilesheet/README.md

 # Tilesheet utility

-A simple script that takes an grid-based image and outputs an other image, getting rid of of duplicated tiles.
+A simple script that takes a grid-based image as a parameter and creates a tile sheet, getting rid of all duplicated tiles.

 ![Image of tilesheet](https://i.imgur.com/lfqLQy8.png)

 ## How to use

+If you don't have it already, install [Node.js](https://nodejs.org/en/).

 Clone or download the repository.